genderkit/genderkit/_articles/metoidioplasty.md

 ### Where can I learn more?

 You can find more information about phalloplasty and metoidioplasty on the [St. Peter's Andrology Centre website](https://www.andrology.co.uk/phalloplasty).
+Please note that St Peter's are no longer offering gender surgeries, so some information on this site may be out of date.

 ### How do I get ready for surgery?